 Terms and Conditions

-These terms & conditions are here to protect you as the buyer, customer & us as the seller, contractor.
+These terms and conditions are here to protect you as the buyer, customer & us as the seller, contractor.
 Please read them carefully & do not hesitate to contact us with any queries regarding them.
 All sales & work carried out are subject to are full terms & conditions below.

 We accept all major credit cards has payment, overseen by Barclaycard credit card services, Bank transfer, Paypal, Cash, Cheques, requiring them to be cleared first before the release of the item or items.